noam-sc/obsidian-enhanced-symbols-prettifier/README.md

 To customize this project for your needs, you can clone it and then install all dependencies with `yarn`.

-After the installation, you need to create a `env.mjs` file in the root directory.
+After the installation, you need to edit the `env.mjs` file in the root directory.
 Fill the file with the following content:

 ```js
 export const obsidianExportPath =